Tag: Marriage counseling for men

 The E-book strongly recommended showing leadership by taking charge of the divorce process.

-The E-book claimed many women reconsider their desire for divorce when they witness their partner taking on a leadership role and meeting their needs.
+The E-book claimed that many women reconsider their desire for divorce when they witness their partner taking on a leadership role and meeting their needs.

 Luke took this advice to heart and changed his approach towards divorce.